 Alongside these unusual and exciting productions, Marcel Sijm has directed several biographical dramas, including works devoted to the lives and works of Dutch artists such as Johnny and Jones, Simon Carmiggelt, and Johnny Jordaan, as well as Jacques Brel, Judy Garland and Thelonious Monk; the last being a puppeteering musical-theatre work.

-For several years, Marcel Sijm was the Artistic Director of the Poorterfestival: a festival promoting contemporary composers.
-He was the Artistic Director of the Orkest MaxTak which promotes performances for children as well as the live-performance of music for films.
+Marcel Sijm was the Artistic Director of the Poortersfestival: a festival promoting contemporary composers and artistic director of Orkest MaxTak which promotes performances for children as well as live-performances of music for films.

 In the classical opera repertoire he directed amongst others Offenbach, Berlioz, Verdi, Bizet, Janacek, Stravinsky, Menotti and Judith Weir.
 His next opera will be the world premiere of Ritratto by Willem Jeths for the Dutch Nationale Opera in 2020.